-It is envisaged that pupils will take three or four AS Levels in year 13 leading to three A2 levels in year 14.
+It is envisaged that pupils will take three or four AS Levels in Year 13 leading to three A2 levels in Year 14.
+The majority of pupils will study 3 AS Levels.
 If choosing 4 AS Levels, ideally the fourth subject should be a contrasting/ broadening one.
+You should only select to study 4 subjects if you are intending to continue all of them to examination.

 COURSES ENTRY REQUIREMENTS

-A AS lovals • A minimum of 18 GCSE points .
+4 AS levels A minimum of 20 GCSE points.

-4 AS levels • Individual entry requirements should be met for each subject.
+4 AS levels Individual entry requirements should be met for each subject.

-3 AS levels • A minimum of 12 GCSE points.
+3 AS levels A minimum of 12 GCSE points.

-3 AS levels • Individual entry requirements should be met for each subject.
+5 AS levels Individual entry requirements should be met for each subject.